 Filmstrip.
-The documentary video is edited into an ordered sequence of images, a filmstrip which eliminates all arithmetic details.
-The cropped images are the selected frames which record the result of each computation: only major toolkit steps appear (see Table 4).
+The documentary video is then edited into an ordered sequence of images, a filmstrip which eliminates all arithmetic details.
+The images are the selected frames which record the result of each computation: only the major steps appear (see Table 4).
+For brevity, the ordered individual photographic images are called a frame sequence.